Investor's Guide

 | Photonic | 95–99% | variable | variable | Research stage |

 Approximate figures as of early 2025.
-The field moves quickly.
+The field moves quickly — always check publication dates on benchmark claims.

 The Road Ahead — What to Watch

-Three eras, five questions, and the picks-and-shovels play.
+Three eras, five scenarios, the quantum internet, and the picks-and-shovels play.

 The three eras